 Expand usage details

-Click the arrow icon to the left of the project name to expand the usage details.
+Click the arrow icon to the left of the account name to expand the usage details.
 Once expanded, you can see usage split across product lines with details on the quantity, respective units, and costs associated with each group.
 Click additional arrow icons to expand products further, and see how charges were billed under each product line.

 - Click a link like Go to Phone Numbers or Go to Voice Logs to see the Console page for each product.

 - Click an expanded product secondary or tertiary category like SMS or Voice minutes to see a table of daily cost totals.
 Scroll over any data point to see the day's usage; click it to show details below the graph.

 Navigate to the Subaccounts Usage page in Console for total and per-subaccount billing information across all subaccounts under your account.

 From the Subaccounts Usage page, the following options are available: